marcinczenko/gregorian-gerwen/src/content/lent/8-Good-Friday.md

 ## The fourth part of the Liturgy: Holy Communion

-When the Blessed Sacrament is brought back to the high altar, we sing the following antiphons (p.
+When the Blessed Sacrament is brought back to the high altar, we sing the antiphons (p.
 746, 747, [download](/pdf/good-friday-part-4.pdf)).

 After that, all present: clergy, servers and people, standing, recite _Pater noster_ in Latin with the celebrant, gravely and distinctly; and all add _Amen_ at the end.